e1732a364fed/data-source/README.md

-a simple crate that fetches data from different sources
+A simple crate that fetches data from different sources

-supports tar, http, folders(as search paths), std::fs
+Supports tar, http, folders(as search paths), std::fs, and traits.

 Has a "file_server" feature, to serve files inside DataSource using axum: